freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 05/29/2022 Luna 2.0 has launched and subsequently dropped 80% in the first 24 hours.
+My question is, wen 3.0?

 + 03/09/2022 "NFTs are dead" @beaniemaxi Answer: Just yours.
 We know you scammed the AOL wheat futures chatrooms too bro.
 Do what you need to do.